-Every home has different energy needs, so the average 6.4 kilowatt system might be too big or too large for you.
-Because of this, it makes sense to normalize the price of solar by describing it in terms of price per watt, which is simply the gross price of the system divided by the number of watts.
-This allows you to fairly compare the price of different systems, regardless of the size.
+Every home has different energy needs, so the average 6.5 kilowatt system might not be the right size for you.
+Because of this, it makes sense to standardize the price of solar by describing it in terms of price per watt, which is simply the gross price of the system divided by the number of watts.
+This allows you to fairly compare the price of different systems, regardless of their size.

 Price-per-watt is the fully installed cost of the system including applicable sales taxes, but should exclude any incentives such as the federal tax credit.

 How much does home solar cost in the United States?